johannas-kram/JavaUno-Online-Backend/readme.md

 * JavaOnline - Online Version - Backend

+The backend is the game itself.<br>
+It holds the full state of all games<br>
-The backend is the game itself.
-It knows for all games all states always.
-It provides endpoints for the frontend.
+It provides endpoints for the frontend.<br>
-The frontend is a nginx served static page that will make the game visible for all players.
+The backend also provides the ability to control the game turn for bot players.